HuskieRobotics/3061-lib/README.md

     * When the angle motor is supplied a positive input, it should rotate the swerve module wheel such that the wheel rotates in the CCW direction; if not, negate.
     * When the angle motor rotates the swerve module wheel in a CCW direction, the CANcoder should increase its reading; if not, set to negate.
 * Setting Steer Offsets (e.g., ```FRONT_LEFT_MODULE_STEER_OFFSET_ROT```) in your ```RobotConfig``` subclass (e.g., DefaultRobotConfig.java):
-    * For finding the offsets, use a piece of 1x1 metal that is straight against the forks of the front and back modules (on the left and right side) to ensure that the modules are straight
+    * For finding the offsets, use a piece of 2x1 extrusion that is straight against the forks of the front and back modules (on the left and right side) to ensure that the modules are straight
     * Point the bevel gears of all the wheels in the same direction (either facing left or right), and preferably you should have the wheels facing in the direction where a positive input to the drive motor drives forward; if for some reason you set the offsets with the wheels backwards, you can change the appropriate ```DRIVE_MOTOR_INVERTED``` in ```SwerveModuleConstants``` to fix
     * Open Phoenix Tuner 6 and, for each CANcoder on a swerve module, copy the negated rotation value of the "Absolute Position No Offset" signal to the ```STEER_OFFSET``` constants.
 For example, if the CANcoder "Absolute Position No Offset" signal is 0.104004, specify a value of -0.104004 for the corresponding constant.
 * Checking geometry: